What is PCIC?

 Who are the stakeholders?

-We are looking to partner with all agencies that work with Super-users.
+We are looking to partner with all agencies that work with High-Need, High-Cost patients.
 Our current partners Include:

 Houston Methodist Hospital Community Health Choice City of Houston Houston Fire Department Houston Police Department Healthcare for the Homeless-Houston Harris Health System Amerigroup Houston Recovery Center (Sobriety Center) The Harris Center for Mental Health and IDD Greater Houston HealthConnect Coalition for the Homeless of Houston/Harris County